kgryte/gitignore/README.md

 #### cp( dest[, opts ][, clbk ] )

-Asynchronously creates a `.gitignore` file in a specified `destination` directory.
+Asynchronously create a `.gitignore` file in a specified `destination` directory.

 ``` javascript
 cp( 'path/to/a/directory', onCreate );